cccccz/RayTracing/README.md

 ## Final Scene Rendering

 The final scene was complex and rendering times were significant with the initial code.
-To manage this, I reduced the sample number to 10 and employed multi-threaded CPU rendering.
+To manage this, I employed multi-threaded CPU rendering.
 Here are the results:

 ### First Attempt with Multithreading